-- Quality first teaching
+- · Quality first teaching

-- Improved assessment and tracking systems
+- · Improved assessment and tracking systems

-- · New financial software to streamline process
+- New financial software to streamline process

-- New educational curriculum
+- · New educational curriculum

-- Business consultancy in both financial and educational
+- · Business consultancy in both financial and educational

 - Robust procurement and contract management processes in place.

-- Preparing business cases
+- · Preparing business cases

 The Trust have introduced business cases to ensure that they are always sourcing value for money.
 The project manager completes a business case detailing the purpose of the expenditure and providing three quotes as evidence of obtaining value for money.
-This is evident with purchases of Student IPad and has shown that the Trust is obtaining the best value for money.

-As disclosed in note 25 to the accounts, during the year, a design project was undertaken with Apparatus Ltd, a related party of a member of the local governing body of Waterloo School.
+As disclosed in note 24 to the accounts, the Trust engaged with Apparatus Ltd, a related party of a member of the local governing body of Waterloo School.
 The trust had previously used this supplier, prior to them becoming a related party, and at that point had undertaken a detailed procurement exercise to assure themselves of value for money.
-The project undertaken this year was on similar terms to the previous transaction and in the Trust's view still represented value for money.
+The transactions this year relating to creative design and marketing were on similar terms to prior transactions and in the Trust's view still represented value for money.

-Also as disclosed in note 25, the Trust engaged with Dimensions Curriculum Ltd, a related party of another member of the local governing body of Waterloo School in connection with curriculum design.
-In respect of the curriculum design, alternative providers and associated costs were discussed at Trust Board level, without the involvement of the local governing body member.
+Also as disclosed in note 24, the Trust engaged with Dimensions Curriculum Ltd, a related party of another member of the local governing body of Waterloo School in connection with curriculum design.
+In respect of the curriculum design, alternative providers and associated costs were discussed at Trust Board level in the prior year, without the involvement of the local governing body member.
 Dimensions Curriculum Ltd offered a bespoke curriculum design, something which is difficult to procure on a like-for-like basis.
 The Trust Board were satisfied that the transaction represented good value for money.